jocassid/docker-practice/README.md

         <tr>
             <td><code>docker build .</code></td>
             <td>Simplest build command.
 Context is current directory.
 Output
-            of build command includes a sha256 hash which can be used in command similar to <code>docker run sha256:dfed...29fc</code></td>
+            of build command includes a sha256 hash (The image ID) which can be used in command similar to <code>docker run sha256:dfed...29fc</code></td>
         </tr>
         <tr>